stjude-biohackathon/MethylMiner/README.md

 * **Sample_Name**       - Column containing the sample names
 * **Sentrix_ID**        - Should be first portion of unique identifier consisting of 12 numbers (e.g. "204776850065")
-*                         Be careful!
-Microsoft Excel likes to convert these to scientific notation
 * **Sentrix_Position**  - Should be row column number (e.g. R01C01)
 * **Sample_ID**         - Should be the Sentrix_ID and the Sentrix Position corresponding to the full unique identifier (e.g. "204776850065_R01C01")
 * **Reported_Sex**      - Options: Male, Female, Unknown (required if sex check for QC is desired)
 * **Sample_Group**      - Option: Case, Control (required if post-analysis filtering is desired)

 Columns must be named exactly as indicated above.
 Also, .csv file must end on a new line (return character).
+And be careful!
+Microsoft Excel likes to convert Sentrix IDs to scientific notation.

 ### **.csv file datasheet RECOMMENDED columns**